ps-developers-sandbox/GitHubFundamentals/HOL/06_Applying-suggestions.md

 # 🔨 Hands-on: Applying suggestions

-In this hands-on lab you will learn how to apply suggestions made by other users.
+In this hands-on lab, you will learn how to apply suggestions made by other users.
 The exercise consists of the following parts:

 - [Directly commiting suggestions](#directly-commiting-suggestions)